 - to prepare community college, four-year college or university instructors, who, according to SACS guidelines, must have at least 18 hours of graduate credit in order to teach Spanish.

-Courses are taught by faculty with specializations in Hispanic linguistics, film, literature, culture, business, translation, and foreign language pedagogy.
+Courses are taught by faculty with specializations in Hispanic linguistics, film, literature, culture, language acquisition, and foreign language pedagogy.

 *These admissions requirements apply only to the graduate certificate program in Hispanic Studies.
 Students interested in combining the certificate program with a master's degree will have to meet all admission criteria for that degree.